mustafacc/SiEPIC_Photonics_Package/README.md

 * **calibrate_envelope**

 Calibrates an input spectrum response with respect to the envelope of another input response.
 This is useful for calibrating non-periodic responses using another non-periodic response. i.e. calibrating the reflection port spectrum of a Bragg response using its through port spectrum.
+[Example](https://github.com/SiEPIC-Kits/SiEPIC_Photonics_Package/tree/master/Examples/calibrate_envelope)

 * **baseline_correction**

 Calibrates an input response with respect to it's baseline.
+This is useful for calibrating periodic responses, using their own response as a reference, i.e. a ring resonator response or a mach-zehnder interferometer response.
 [Example](https://github.com/SiEPIC-Kits/SiEPIC_Photonics_Package/tree/master/Examples/baseline_correction)

 * **cutback**